diana-hep/oamap/README.md

 print(psum)
 ```

 On my laptop, this took 25 seconds.
 Only five of the thirty arrays were actually loaded (9.5 MB of the 38 MB).
-Though convenient for taking a quick look at the data, the proxies are not the most efficient way to iterate over data because they create and destroy objects at runtime.
+Though convenient for taking a quick look at the data, the proxies are not the most efficient way to iterate over data because they create and destroy Python class instances at runtime.

-Each primitive, list, union, and record could be represented at runtime by a single number each, which has much less overhead than a proxy instance.
-Knowing the data type, we can propagate types through the code to replace proxies with simple numbers.
+Each list, union, and record _could_ be represented at runtime by a single index each, since that is all that is needed to look up the actual data in the arrays.
+Creating and passing indexes has much less overhead than proxy instances.
+Since we know the types of our objects and can propagate that information through the code (rigorously with [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) manipulation), we can translate the code so that list, union, and record references are replaced with integer indexes and array-lookup code is inserted in the right places.

-The interface is currently rough, requiring us to use explicit brackets rather than iterators (and no error reporting!), but eventually no code changes will be required for faster access through term rewriting.
-The following is a kind of compilation, transforming Python to Python, using type inference and rigorous AST manipulation.
+The interface is currently rough, requiring us to use explicit brackets rather than iterators (and there's no error checking! use at your own risk!), but eventually the same loop written above can be wrapped in a function and passed to PLUR's code transformation tool.

+Here's an illustration:

 ```python
 import math